data-preservation-programs/singularity/docs/cli-reference/datasource/add/ftp.md

       Increase if default size is not enough resulting in TLS resumption errors.
       Enabled by default.
 Use 0 to disable.

+   --ftp-disable-tls13
+      Disable TLS 1.3 (workaround for FTP servers with buggy TLS)

+   --ftp-port
+      FTP port number.

+   --ftp-tls
+      Use Implicit FTPS (FTP over TLS).

+      When using implicit FTP over TLS the client connects using TLS right from the start which breaks compatibility with non-TLS-aware servers.
+This is usually served over port 990 rather than port 21.
+Cannot be used in combination with explicit FTPS.

+   --ftp-disable-epsv
+      Disable using EPSV even if server advertises support.

+   --ftp-disable-utf8
+      Disable using UTF-8 even if server advertises support.

+   --ftp-writing-mdtm
+      Use MDTM to set modification time (VsFtpd quirk)

+   --ftp-force-list-hidden
+      Use LIST -a to force listing of hidden files and folders.
+This will disable the use of MLSD.

+   --ftp-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

+      Examples:
+         | Asterisk,Ctl,Dot,Slash                               | ProFTPd can't handle '*' in file names
+         | BackSlash,Ctl,Del,Dot,RightSpace,Slash,SquareBracket | PureFTPd can't handle '[]' or '*' in file names
+         | Ctl,LeftPeriod,Slash                                 | VsFTPd can't handle file names starting with dot

    --ftp-host
       FTP host to connect to.

       E.g. "ftp.example.com".

+   --ftp-user
+      FTP username.

+   --ftp-no-check-certificate
+      Do not verify the TLS certificate of the server.

+   --ftp-disable-mlsd
+      Disable using MLSD even if server advertises support.

+   --ftp-idle-timeout
+      Max time before closing idle connections.

+      If no connections have been returned to the connection pool in the time given, rclone will empty the connection pool.

+      Set to 0 to keep connections indefinitely.

+   --ftp-close-timeout
+      Maximum time to wait for a response to close.

+   --ftp-shut-timeout
+      Maximum time to wait for data connection closing status.

+   --ftp-ask-password
+      Allow asking for FTP password when needed.

+      If this is set and no password is supplied then rclone will ask for a password

+   --ftp-pass
+      FTP password.

+   --ftp-explicit-tls
+      Use Explicit FTPS (FTP over TLS).

+      When using explicit FTP over TLS the client explicitly requests security from the server in order to upgrade a plain text connection to an encrypted one.
+Cannot be used in combination with implicit FTPS.

    --ftp-concurrency
       Maximum number of FTP simultaneous connections, 0 for unlimited.